Prompt-based Adaptation in Large-scale Vision Models: A Survey: Domain-Specific Applications

 \subsection{Autonomous Driving and Advanced Driver-Assistance System (ADAS)}

 The domain of autonomous driving demands exceptional robustness against severe domain shifts, such as variations in lighting (night $vs.$ day), adverse weather conditions (rain and fog), sensor artifacts (lens blur), and changes in geographic location or hardware configurations.
 In this context, PA has emerged as a practical methodology for enhancing the performance of large vision models without necessitating complete backbone retraining.
 At the pixel level, visual prompting has been utilized to guide segmentation models in adverse weather conditions.
 Differentiable implicit prompts can be optimized end-to-end to improve road parsing on Cityscapes and related benchmarks under fog, rain, and low light~\citep{kalwar2023differentiable}.
 For scenarios where strong segmentation priors are available, prompting foundation models (\eg, SAM-style pipelines) has proven beneficial; recent work shows that semantic prompts can transfer from Cityscapes to ACDC, Dark Zurich, and other adverse-condition datasets using simple input-level designs~\citep{wang2024exploring}.
 Furthermore, learning the prompts themselves, rather than relying on fixed prompt types, serves to close the performance gap with full fine-tuning while maintaining a frozen backbone~\citep{huang2024learning}.
+Token-level prompt tuning has been applied directly to driving benchmarks.
+One source-free domain adaptation study demonstrated that replacing backbone updates with visual prompt tuning enables successful adaptation from synthetic (GTA5/SYNTHIA) to real-world (Cityscapes) domains, revealing that per-layer prompt tokens can encapsulate the majority of the transfer signal even when the core network gradients are inaccessible~\citep{ma2023when}.
+A follow-up work targeting adverse driving scenes proposes severity-aware prompt tuning that conditions prompts on weather intensity and employs an instructive chain-of-domain schedule; this approach improves semantic segmentation across multiple adverse domains without modifying the backbone weights.
+Bird’s-eye-view (BEV) perception introduces unique adaptation challenges, as it inherently couples multi-camera geometry with semantic understanding.~\cite{xiao2025roadbench, xiao2025tdrd} In few-shot BEV learning, visual prompts are employed to ``warm-start'' prediction heads from limited data, thereby reducing the dependency on extensively labeled frames for inferring road layouts and object cues.
+Cross-modal alignment methods also incorporate prompt mechanisms, such as shared prompts to link camera features with language supervision for BEV retrieval and segmentation~\citep{xie2025bev}.
+The application of prompting has also extended to end-to-end systems.
+For camera-only driving, injecting learned tokens into multi-modal blocks helps stabilize the policy across varied scenes and weather conditions, incurring minimal parameter overhead and requiring no changes to the backbone encoders.
+Beyond perception and control, perspective-to-BEV instruction generation utilizes prompt tuning to condition a large model on urban context (\eg, lanes, signs, topology) to produce navigation instructions; here, the core challenge is to formulate prompts that ensure consistency between the model's BEV priors and the camera-view inputs~\citep{yang2024bevinstructor}.